hpi-swa/smalltalkCI/README.md

     // Other options
     #defaultTimeout : 30, // In seconds (Squeak-only)
     #hidePassingTests : true // Hide passing tests when printing to stdout
+    #failOnZeroTests : false // Pass builds that did not run any tests
   }
 }
 ```